When Will the Thunderbirds Fly for Air Force Academy Graduation?

 Seeing the Air Force Thunderbirds fly overhead is a classic Colorado Springs experience.
 Here’s what to know about the flight schedule, Air Force Academy Graduation 2026 and local Thunderbirds watch parties.

 The U.S. Air Force Thunderbirds will be in town soon to fly over the U.S. Air Force Academy graduation.
 It’s always a treat to see the F-16 Fighting Falcons of the elite flight demonstration team.
 And it’s a very Colorado Springs scene to see them practicing and performing overhead each spring.
-The U.S. Air Force Graduation is a stirring and patriotic experience of its own — especially when those jets roar overhead at just the precise moment of the ceremony as the cadets throw their caps skyward.
+The U.S. Air Force Academy Graduation is a stirring and patriotic experience of its own — especially when those jets roar overhead at just the precise moment of the ceremony as the cadets throw their caps skyward.

 The big question is when will the Thunderbirds be flying over Colorado Springs?
 Here’s all the info we know so far about the Thunderbirds practice, the Air Force Academy graduation on May 28, 2026, and a collection of local watch parties for prime flyover viewing.
-Watch for updates as official info updates are released.
+Watch for updates as official info is released.

 When Will the Air Force Thunderbirds Be Flying in Colorado Springs?